rcsb/py-rcsb-api/docs/search_api/query_construction.md

 print(results)
 ```

 As Structure Attributes and Chemical Attributes are almost all unique, the package is usually able to automatically determine the search `service` required.
-However, for attributes that are both Structure and Chemical Attributes (e.g., `rcsb_id`), specifying a search service is required (Structure Attribute service: `text`, Chemical Attribute service: `text_chem`).
+However, for attributes that are both Structure and Chemical Attributes (e.g., `"rcsb_id"`), specifying a search service is required (Structure Attribute service: `"text"`, Chemical Attribute service: `"text_chem"`).
 ```python
 # "rcsb_id" is both a Structure Attribute and Chemical Attribute
 #  so search `service` must be specified